Arizona Fact Sheet

 Phoenix is the 6th largest city in America with an estimated population of 1,488,750.
 It is located within the heart of the 13th largest metropolitan area in the country with an estimated population of 4,329,534.
 Phoenix is the most populous state capital in the United States.

-Arizona welcomed more than 38 million overnight domestic and international visitors in 2013.
-Nearly 5 million people visit the Grand Canyon every year.
+Arizona welcomed more than 43 million overnight domestic and international visitors in 2016.
+More than 6 million people visited the Grand Canyon in 2017.

 The average state elevation is 4,000 feet (1,219 meters) above sea level.
 Arizona has 3,928 mountain peaks and summits.
 Twenty-six peaks top 10,000 feet (3,048 meters) in elevation.
 Humphrey’s Peak is the highest point in Arizona with an elevation of 12,637 feet (3,852 meters).